 At the far end of Universal Studios, past Hollywood and the Simpson’s Springfield area, you are suddenly transported to London.
 The replicated streets of the city are complete with Kings Cross Station, Leicester Underground Square Station and red phone booths.
 The purple triple decker Knight Bus towers amid the scenery, welcoming you into the Wizarding World of Harry Potter.
 Visitors are invited to walk up and take pictures with the conductor and talking shrunken head from the film.

 Diagon Alley is hidden just beyond the London Walls.
-The village is colorful and wonky, with signs that advertise wands and Quiddich supplies, “like Dickens through a fun house mirror” and it was described in AAA’s C&T magazine back when it first opened.
+The village is colorful and wonky, with signs that advertise wands and Quiddich supplies, “like Dickens through a fun house mirror” as it was described in AAA’s C&T magazine back when it first opened.

 Some of the stores are real, others only storefronts.
 Among them are Weasleys’ Wizard Wheezes for your love potions and gag gifts, Madam Malkin’s selling wizard robes for all occasions and a dark corridor which leads to Knockturn Alley, filled with sinister and dark arts objects.